. . . working true

 I have spent the better part of my life seeking to live true.
 Now that I have reached beyond the halfway point, I realize the deep value of being who you are, living where you want to be, sharing your life with who you love and doing work that you enjoy.
 I am fortunate to have chosen all of these things for my life.
 Yet, it wasn't always easy . . .

 Raised in the Midwestern suburbs of Chicago, I never felt like I belonged.
 A part of me always longed to be in California, even though I had never actually been there.
 At 21 I made the move to San Francisco, sight unseen, where I lived for many years.
 An around-the-world production job landed me in Nashville, where I married and had my son, Zac.
 A divorce three years later brought me back to Chicago to raise him near my family, and I finally found my way back to the Bay Area in time for my 50th birthday.
-I feel most like myself here on my charming Victorian island.
+Last year I relocated again, this time to the Southwest.